mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 print(classification_report(Y_test, y_predict))
 ```

 We can now train and test the model and evaluate how accurate the model is.
-In reading the following output, you should understand a few definitions:
+In reading the following output, you should understand a few definitions.
 In machine learning, precision, recall, F1-score, and support are all metrics used to evaluate the performance of a classification model, specifically in regards to binary classification:

 - Precision: the proportion of true positive predictions out of the total of all positive predictions made by the model.
 It is a measure of how many of the positive predictions were actually correct.
 - Recall: the proportion of true positive predictions out of all actual positive observations in the data.
 It is a measure of how well the model is able to find all the positive observations.